MBCProject/mbc-markdown/collection/screen-capture.md

 # Screen Capture

 Malware takes screen captures of the desktop.
+This technique is often used by cyber attackers to gather sensitive information, such as login credentials, personal data, or confidential documents.
+The malware can use various methods to capture the screen, including using built-in functions of the operating system or third-party libraries.
+The captured screenshots are then typically sent back to the attacker's command and control server.
+This technique is commonly used by spyware, information stealers, and advanced persistent threats (APTs).

 See ATT&CK: **Screen Capture ([T1113](https://attack.mitre.org/techniques/T1113/))**.